reactjs/react.dev/content/docs/lifting-state-up.md

 >Note:
 >
 >There is no special meaning to either `temperature` or `onTemperatureChange` prop names in custom components.
-We could have called them anything else, like name them `value` and `onChange` which is a common convention.
+We could have called them anything else.
+For instance, `value` and `onChange` is a common convention.

 The `onTemperatureChange` prop will be provided together with the `temperature` prop by the parent `Calculator` component.
 It will handle the change by modifying its own local state, thus re-rendering both inputs with the new values.
 We will look at the new `Calculator` implementation very soon.